Simulations

 He spent his first year building relationships rather than revenue. -3 operates on personal trust in the absence of institutional enforcement.
 By year two he had identified the gap that would become his primary enterprise: -3 had no reliable financial infrastructure.
 He built a private lending operation — not a bank, a private capital allocation business operating entirely on reputation and contract.
 By year four it had become the most significant source of private capital in two districts.

 He is 51 now.
 His compound has expanded into something that would register as a small estate.
 His operation employs 28 people, most on 20-hour qualifying schedules.
-He retains full upward mobility — voluntary -3 residents hold their ascension pathway open indefinitely.
+He is sealed in — voluntary permanent residents do not retain the upward pathway.
 He finds the question uninteresting.
 The economic environment that suits his specific combination of risk tolerance and institutional skepticism exists here and nowhere else in quite the same form.

 The first thing he noticed about -3 was the silence where the implant used to be.
 Not physical silence — the layer is not quiet.
 But the neural feedback that accompanied every moment of life in higher layers — the ambient awareness of the system watching, logging, assessing — was gone.
 The implant still sat in his skull.
 It no longer responded.
 For someone who had spent years in the system's informational embrace, the absence was disorienting in a way that took weeks to adjust to.